behnamasadi/cpp_tutorials/src/multithreading/README.md

 ```
 The third way is using `unique_lock`.
 If we have some operations after opening the file that doesn't need any lock we can
 explicitly only lock the part that we need and unclock it when we don't need lock.

+`unique_lock` use the `RAII` pattern.
+When you want to lock a mutex, you create a local variable of type `unique_lock` passing the mutex as parameter.
+When the `unique_lock`is constructed it will lock the mutex, and it gets destructed it will unlock the mutex.
+More importantly: If a exceptions is thrown, the unique_lock destructer will be called and so the mutex will be <b>unlocked</b>.

+`unique_lock` and `scoped_lock` work kind of like `unique_pointer` and `scoped_pointer`

 ```
 class LogFile